Robert Chevalier - Toronto Police Service

 He/Him/His

-My name is Noah Clouthier, I currently attend the University of Toronto for Political Science and Indigenous Studies, I am also a member of the Canada Border Services Agency (CBSA).
-I am a member of the 2SLGBTQ+ community.
+I am was born in the city of Toronto and lived there for seven years before settling in Whitby, Ontario.
+I am a graduate from the University of Toronto holding an HBA in Political Science and Indigenous Studies.
+I am a member of the Canada Border Services Agency (CBSA) in the Immigration Enforcement Operations Division.
 I love being an active member in the community, I feel that it is important to build up my community so that it can be a more inclusive place for the next generation.

 During my second year of university I worked in the Durham Regional Police Service’s Equity & Inclusion Unit as a Project Administrator.
-This was where I am able to see the future of policing and do my part in making a service more equitable and inclusive for members who identify as part of the 2SLGBTQ+ community.
+This was where I was able to see the future of law enforcement and how to do my part in making a law enforcement agencies a more equitable and inclusive space for members who identify as part of the 2SLGBTQ+ community.
 I was also a member of the Youth In Policing Senior Leadership Team, I was able to encourage and empower members of my team to always be their authentic selves because that is diversity.
 Diversity is being able to be your authentic self without the fear of being judged or excluded.
-Now I work in the Immigration Enforcement Operations Division within the CBSA.

-I am so happy to be able to share my insight with Serving with Pride and help to reach more youth throughout Ontario.
-I know this organization can provide so much support to individuals like myself who has always had an interest in policing but was always told I couldn’t be a member of law enforcement because of how I identify, which is not true.
-I want to network with police agency throughout the province to discuss how to promote a safe work environment for 2SLGBTQ+ service members who still face discrimination.
-I am looking forward to help SWP continue to have a positive impact for 2SLQBTQ+ police service members as well as training about inclusivity and impacts youth in the community.
+I am so happy to be able to share my insights as one of the Serving With Pride co-chairs and help reach more law enforcement agencies throughout Ontario.
+I know this organization provides so much support to individuals like myself, who in the past was always told I could not be a member of law enforcement because of how I identify, which is not true.
+I want to network with agencies throughout the province to discuss how to promote a safe work environment for 2SLGBTQ+ members who still face discrimination.

 Vanessa Gerasimow - Kingston Police Service